openSUSE/news-o-o/_posts/2010-06-26-opensuse-weekly-news-issue-129-is-out.markdown

  The week was fun.
 Learning new stuff, in this case Android, always helps me to see things different and somehow makes me appreciate other development platforms.
 Recalling Java was not that difficult.
-Honestly I thought Java had something new to offer to all developers, but it seems that Java hasnâ€™t changed dramatically in years."
+Honestly I thought Java had something new to offer to all developers, but it seems that Java hasn’t changed dramatically in years."